-- 1 Load Microsoft Word and click on OPEN or close the current file, click on the FILE tab and select OPEN. - 2 Browse to the WORD 2019 SUPPORT FILES, open the CHAPTER 9 folder and load the COLUMNS file. - 3 Select YES to open the file as a READ ONLY document.
+- 1 Load Microsoft Word and click on OPEN or close the current file, click on the FILE tab and select OPEN. - 2 Browse to the WORD 2023 SUPPORT FILES, open the CHAPTER 9 folder, open the COLUMNS file, selecting YES to the READ ONLY message. - 3 Use SAVE AS from the FILE tab to save the document in your WORD PROCESSING folder as: